aws-samples/custom-web-experience-with-amazon-q-business/README.md

 <img src="docs/iamidcapp_8.png" alt="IAM IDC application" width="400"/>

 Step 4: Once the IAM Identity Center application is created, copy the Application ARN and navigate to cloudformation to update the stack .
-Enter the Application ARN in parameter and run the stack
+Enter the Application ARN in parameter ***IdcApplicationArn*** and run the stack

-Step 5 : Once the update is complete , navigate to Cloudformation output tab copy the URL and open the URL in a browser
+Step 5 : Once the update is complete , navigate to Cloudformation output tab to copy the URL and open the URL in a browser

 Step 6 : Streamlit app will prompt to **Connect with Cognito** , For the first login attempt try to Sign up , use the same email id and password for the user that is already exist in IAM Identity Center.